heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ### Content style guide

-{Share a purpose statement about your style guide and provide a link for contributors to review.}
+{Share a purpose statement about your style guide and share a link to your style guide for contributors to review.}

+The purpose of our style guide is to ensure consistency, tone, voice, and other stylistic characteristics of our documentation.

+Before you begin contributing to our documentation, please thoroughly review our {title of your style guide}.

 ### Contribution workflow

 {The sections below details the workflow contributors must follow.}

+We have a set workflow to streamline contributing work for all contributors to follow.

+For this project, we use {name of version control system platform} to manage and implement your work.

+The sections below detail the process for contributing within the {name of version control system platform} framework.

 #### Forking and cloning